nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 5-Oct-2022

+At this point I've deployed a new React website a few times.
+If from here-on-out I continue doing React Web Dev, I'm sure it wouldn't be an issue to know how to deploy a new React site, or add React to an existing one.
+However, right now I have many different tasks on my self-assigned plate, from web dev, to Java dev, to software design, project management, and algorithm studies.
+This makes it difficult to be an expert in any one area, and I recognize the power of knowing React and web development so it is important to have some key takeaways to look back on.

+React Deployment Key Takeaways:

+- For a new site, ground-up: `npx new-react-app {project-name}`.
+CD to 'project-name' => Default React site with Git already initialized.
+- Install dependencies: `npm install` or specify: `npm install {module-name module2-name ...}`
+- Launch the React site: `npm start`
+- Deploy production-ready: `npm run build`
+- Execute defined tests in configured framework: `npm test`
+- Follow README.md steps that React installs on your site for reminders and more info.
+- Removing default icons and components is fairly easy, just be sure to review `manifest.json` and make edits only as necessary.

 ## Tuesday 4-Oct-2022

 Back to the bitmap transformer project!
 Had I taken time to look into BufferedImage class back when I first did this assignment, I probably would have been able to complete it, or at least get one transform done (instead of none).
 Key takeaways: